 Deciding on an Allergy or Intolerance test

-Making the decision understand your possible allergy or intolerance symptoms is the first step to better health and wellness.
-The possible signs your body is showing will help you decide which test could give you the answers you are looking for.
+Making the decision to understand your possible allergy or intolerance symptoms is the first step to improved health and wellness.
+Understanding the possible signs your body is showing before your test will help you decide which test is best for you.

-It is essential to understand the differences between Allergies and Intolerances/Sensitivities and if you need any further help, please do not hesitate to contact our 24/7 customer care team.
+It is important to review the differences between Allergies and Intolerances/Sensitivities and if you have any questions, please do not hesitate to contact our 24/7 customer service team.

 Do I need an allergy or intolerance test?

-Read the questions and situations below to help guide you to the best test for you:
+Take a look at some of the common questions and situations below to help guide you to the best test for you:

 Are the majority of your symptoms immediate?

-If you experience immediate and acute symptoms it is more likely that you have an allergy.
+If you suffer from immediate and acute symptoms it is more likely that you have an allergy.
 If you are suffering from extreme reactions such as loss of consciousness, difficulty breathing, tightness of airways or anaphylaxis you should seek medical attention immediately.

-Do symptoms build up slowly over a period of time?
+Do your symptoms build up slowly over a period of time?

 Intolerances usually present after a longer period of time and are usually less severe than allergy symptoms.

-Do suspect your symptoms occur from an item you consume regularly?
+Do you suspect your symptoms occur from an item you consume regularly?

 Intolerances can occur to items that are in the diet regularly.
 Sometimes it is the body’s way of telling you that you are eating too much of a particular food group.